josemcgomes/TicTacToe-UDP/README.md

 # TicTacToe-UDP
 Tic Tac Toe game using UDP
-This was made for a university project delivered on the 20th of April, 2015 Made on OS X. Last time I checked, didn't work on Linux.
+This was made for a university project delivered on the 20th of April, 2015.
+UDP was chosen because the goal of the project was to implement reliability on an application level
+Made on OS X. Last time I checked, didn't work on Linux.